Flock Of Turkeys Is Called

 Introduction: More Than Just Thanksgiving Dinner

 The humble turkey, Meleagris gallopavo, holds a significant place in both human culture and the natural world.
 From its starring role in Thanksgiving feasts to its ecological importance in its native habitats, the turkey's story is rich and multifaceted.
-While many associate turkeys solely with their domesticated counterparts, understanding their wild relatives reveals a complex social structure that influences how we might describe a group of these birds.
+Because of that, while many associate turkeys solely with their domesticated counterparts, understanding their wild relatives reveals a complex social structure that influences how we might describe a group of these birds.
 This understanding extends beyond simple terminology; it provides a richer appreciation for these remarkable creatures and their place in the ecosystem.

 The Most Common Term: A Raft of Turkeys